Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

         -   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
         -   The main points are made immediately with the hero image.

--   2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+-   2. As a Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         -   The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the section they will end up at clearly.
         -   The user can also scroll to the bottom of the page on the site to locate social media links in the footer.